xolox/vim-shell/README.md

  * `T`: Hide the [toolbar](http://vimdoc.sourceforge.net/htmldoc/options.html#%27go-T%27) when switching to full-screen;
  * `e`: Hide the [tabline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27go-e%27) when switching to full-screen (this also toggles the [showtabline option](http://vimdoc.sourceforge.net/htmldoc/options.html#%27showtabline%27)).

 By default all the above items are hidden in full-screen mode.
+You can also set the buffer local variable `b:shell_fullscreen_items` to change these settings for specific buffers.

 ### The `g:shell_mappings_enabled` option